Adjunct Faculty, Learning Sciences and MSEd Programs

-Phone: (847) 965-6200, x 166
+Phone: (847) 965-6200, x 4200

-I attended the University of Illinois at Urbana Champaign (UIUC), where I received a bachelor's of science and master's of science in mechanical engineering.
-I stayed in the UIUC community for 15 years, where I continued my education while gaining a variety of unique experiences as a student, educator, scientist and engineer from 1988 until 2003
+I attended the University of Illinois at Urbana Champaign (UIUC) for a bachelor's of science and master's of science in mechanical engineering.
+After my master's work, I stayed in the UIUC community for another 15 years, where I continued my education in various programs at UIUC, while also gaining a variety of unique experiences as a student, educator, scientist and engineer from 1988 until 2003

 Engineering to Education

 Before entering education, I was an engineer.
 In this work I found it very satisfying when I could apply my personal aesthetics and creativity to the engineering process.
 From 1990-91, I worked at Fermi National Accelerator Laboratory as a structural designer as a co-operative exchange student where I developed designs for electrostatics tests of cavities and the assembly scaffolding for the initial assembly stages of the D0 particle detector array.
 In the early 1990s I worked as a private engineering consultant, mostly for Caterpillar, Inc, with Dr. Rich Ingram, Dr. Carl Larson and Dr. Kem Ahlers.
 With them I researched autonomous vehicle control methods for Wheel Loaders and helped develop hardware, software and graphics for the Caterpillar Virtual Prototyping System (1992-1995) (movie link).
 This system received national recognition in Discover, Newsweek, Fortune 500, CNN and variety of technical journals and trade publications.
 I developed scientific visualization tools focused on fluid dynamics visualization in next generation hydro-electric fuel injectors (HEUI fuel injectors) and I did industrial design work on ergonomics for the interior of a cab for a line of next generation backhoes (now included in the 420D/430D line of CAT backhoes).